Miller Energy Resources, Inc. (MILLQ) - Goodman & Nekvasil P.A, May Recover Investor Losses

 - Between December 2009 and September 2013, the short interest on Miller’s common stock increased from less than 1% to 20%.
 This meant that 1 in 5 shares had been lent to somebody who thought the share price was too high.
 Ignoring the 30-40% of shares held by directors, officers, and large shareholders, this meant that 40% of the public float was shorted by September 2013.

-Our firm has a unique, unparalleled track record.
-Kalju Nekvasil, Esq., has not lost a securities arbitration case in more than 13 years.
-Our firm has recovered approximately $300 million for victimized investors.
+Kalju Nekvasil, Esq., formerly regional counsel with the NASD, now known as FINRA, has practiced in this area of the law for more than 35 years.
+Our firm has recovered more than $300 million for victimized investors.
 We would like to discuss the possibility of your retaining our firm to represent you in an arbitration action against the brokerage firm that sold Miller Energy Preferred or Common Stock to you.

 If you lost money on an investment in Miller Energy Resources, Inc. (MILLQ), and would like your case evaluated by a securities attorney (again, there is no charge for an evaluation and all cases are handled on a purely contingency fee basis), please contact us.